Indian Forces Harassing People On Security Pretext In IIOJK - UrduPoint

 Indian Forces Harassing People On Security Pretext In IIOJK

+Amid intensified restrictions in Indian Illegally Occupied Jammu and Kashmir, Indian forces are harassing people in the name of security ahead of India’s Republic Day to be observed on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2024) Amid intensified restrictions in Indian illegally occupied Jammu and Kashmir, Indian forces are harassing people in the name of security for India’s Republic Day to be observed on January 26.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2024) Amid intensified restrictions in Indian Illegally Occupied Jammu and Kashmir, Indian forces are harassing people in the name of security ahead of India’s Republic Day to be observed on Friday.

 According to Kashmir Media Service, the day is observed as black day by the Kashmiris living across the Line of Control and world over.